jwest80/API_Token_Authentication/README.md

 ### Run Development API server

 The Client currently expects the API to be hosted at `http://cliexample.lo/`.
-You must host the endpoints at this URL or change the Client Angular 2 Services.
+You must host the endpoints at this URL or change the Client Angular `client/src/environments` configuration.

 ### ELMAH